Selected Special Releases

 Pet Shop Boys Story - 25 Years of Hits (2009)

-This promo was distributed with copies of the March 8, 2009 issue of The Mail on Sunday, the sabbath-day edition of the London Daily Mail.
+This promo was distributed with copies of the March 8, 2009 issue of The Mail on Sunday edition of the London Daily Mail.
 Designed both to promote the soon-to-be-released album Yes and to commmemorate the Boys' receiving the "Outstanding Contribution to Music" Award from BPI, it caused controversy among some fans on account of the Daily Mail being widely considered a right-wing, anti-gay publication.
 Many other fans, however, are extremely fond of it by virtue of its delightful Mark Farrow cover art, which depicts various PSB "looks" spanning their career in the form of cute paper doll-like figures of Chris and Neil.
 The disc itself serves as a handy (if inescapably gap-filled) single-disc career retrospective with the distinction of its tracks appearing in chronological order—with a bit of a hedge there on "Jealousy" and "Being Boring."

 - West End Girls (10-inch mix)